16. Universal Epic Universe

 Then, in 2023, the park officially launched its long-awaited Super Nintendo World.
 Though the version in Hollywood lacks the slow-moving Yoshi ride that the Osaka and Orlando versions feature (instead including only the Mario Kart dark ride), it’s rumored that the land will still grow…

 What’s next?
 Universal has undertaken great effort to reformat its compact property in the Hollywood Hills into a full-fledged theme park.
 Certainly the Wizarding World and Super Nintendo World serve as centerpieces of that effort.
 But the next entry may be the wildest yet.
-Fast & Furious: Hollywood Drift is meant to equip the California park with an equivalent of Orlando’s VelociCoaster – a multi-launch, technological thrill ride that’ll blast riders along the park’s iconic mountainside, dipping, twisting, and rotating as it goes.
+Fast & Furious: Hollywood Drift is meant to equip the California park with an equivalent of Orlando’s VelociCoaster – a multi-launch, technological thrill ride that’ll blast riders along the park’s iconic mountainside, dipping, twisting, and even spinning as it goes.

 14. EPCOT